Here’s our guide to breakfast nook dimensions including different types of breakfast nook sizes, space needed and cost to build a breakfast nook.

 There are no rules as to what size of table you need for your breakfast nook.
 Ultimately, it’s up to the homeowners on what table they feel comfortable in.

-If the breakfast nook is being constructed simultaneously as the house, chances are the contractor or architect would choose a table fitting for the size you chose for your breakfast nook.
+If the seating area is being constructed simultaneously with the house, chances are the contractor or architect would choose a table fitting for the size you chose for your eat-in niche.

-For the most part, it’s better to match your table with the shape of your breakfast nook.
+For the most part, it’s better to match your table with the shape of your floor plan.
 Rectangular tables would look better in narrow and long spaces than in a circular area and vice versa.

 In a square 5 by 5 feet built-in breakfast nook, a 30 inches square or circle table is most appropriate to look cohesive and balanced.

 In a circular built-in breakfast nook that could seat eight persons with chairs surrounding it, a circular table situated between them would fit perfectly.
-On a 7 by 10 feet rectangular breakfast nook, a 5 by 2’6” table would fit the space perfectly.
+On a 7 by 10 feet rectangular dining alcove, a 5 by 2’6” table would fit the space perfectly.
 Go to our article about dining table dimensions to learn more.

-The dimensions for the chairs of the breakfast nook could vary depending on if it is built-in or not.
+The measurements of the chairs in the dining space could vary depending on whether it is built-in or not.
 A plus for built-in benches and banquettes is they could double as added storage for the household.

-The benches, chairs, or banquettes on a breakfast nook could be around 14 to 17 inches in height for the average individual to comfortably sit with their feet on the ground and their knees at a 90 degrees angle.
+The benches, chairs, or banquettes on a breakfast nook could be around 18 to 20 inches in height for the average individual to comfortably sit with their feet on the ground and their knees at a 90-degree angle.

-For the breakfast nooks that are not built-in, when you decide on any layout and table shape, allow at least a 36 inches space all around, so there is room to pull out and add chairs.
+For kitchen dining designs that are not built-in, when you decide on any layout and table shape, allow at least 36 inches of space all around so there is room to pull out and add chairs.

-How Much Space Do I Need For A Breakfast Nook?
+How Much Space Do I Need For A Kitchen Eating Nook?

 When considering the amount of space you need for a breakfast nook or banquette its important to consider the amount of people who will be using the space.